DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## Interiors

 Just our grand continuation of overhauling, but for interiors.
 This is meant more for major cities, which are already unique by themselves, to make their inns and shops feel even more like the cities these places are in.
-For that we will mainly use JK's interior mods as they blend pretty well and don't feel too over the place (with some exceptions, which aren't used by the add-on).
+For that we will mainly use JK's interior mods as they blend pretty well and don't feel too much for the corresponding place (with some exceptions, which aren't used by the add-on).

 Create a separator and name it `INTERIORS EXTENDED` and place it directly below the *INTERIORS* separator (and its mods).
 Change its